-- a Ph.D. in neuroscience from Caltech – one of the best science universities in the world
+- A Ph.D. in neuroscience from Caltech – one of the best science universities in the world.

-- find a partner I love
+- Finding a partner I love.

-- start my own business.
+- Starting and running my own business.

-- having my book published,
+- To have my book published,

 - Wanting to stay in school to avoid getting a job.